Fruits and vegetables are some of the most interesting subjects to shoot in food photography.

-This technique creates a lot of heavy shadows.
+This technique creates a lot of heavy shadows in the photos.
 It’s ideal for a single subject, like a bunch of grapes or a cabbage head.

 1. Tell a Story to Capture the Viewer’s Attention

-Another option to macro or minimalistic photographs is to shoot the opposite.
+Another option to macro or minimalistic photos is to shoot the opposite.

-Pictures with various produce or several props can have a storytelling aspect to them that is intriguing to the viewer.
+Photos with various produce or several props can have a storytelling aspect.
+It will be intriguing to the viewer.

-A narrative quality in an image evokes the viewer’s emotions and pulls them into the scene.
+A narrative quality in phots evokes the viewer’s emotions and pulls them into the scene.